Testing via Proxy Email Address

 1. Enter your SMTP settings in GlockApps.

 2. Select mailbox providers for testing.

-3. Send your email to your personal ‘proxy’ email address.
+3. Send your email to the proxy email address.

-GlockApps will automatically send the message to the seed email addresses at mailbox providers you chose.
+GlockApps will automatically re-send the message to the seed email addresses at mailbox providers you chose.

 Go to Settings -> SMTP Accounts in your GlockApps dashboard.